SubekSharma/ariel-image-segmentation/README.md

 ## Introduction

 Aerial image segmentation is a crucial task in various applications such as urban planning, agriculture, and disaster management.
-This project uses a Convolutional Neural Network (CNN) implemented in PyTorch to segment aerial images.
+This project uses a Convolutional Neural Network (CNN), specifically a U-Net architecture, implemented in PyTorch to segment aerial images.

 ## Dataset